andyvroberts/seafoam/localdb.md

 sudo service postgresql start
 sudo service postgresql stop
 ```
+As of December 2022, the debian package is postgres 13.9.

 During installation the default admin user/owner called *postgres* is created as a Linux user and as the default database administrator.
 Connect to the psql shell and display all db users.